-While a wet dog nose is perfectly normal, there may be cause for concern if your dog's nose is overly wet.
-It is important that you familiarize yourself with how your dog's nose normally looks, as this can help you keep an eye out for any usual changes.
+While a wet dog nose is perfectly normal, overly wet noses can be concerning.
+It is important that you familiarize yourself with how your dog's nose normally looks.
+This can help you keep an eye out for any usual changes.
 If you notice an overabundance of mucus coming out of your dog's nose, and/or the mucus is thick or discolored, it is important that you call your veterinarian.
 Changes to your dog's mucus can indicate that your dog has a respiratory infection, or even a foreign body stuck in their nasal passage, so it is important that you do not ignore this symptom.

 What Does It Mean if My Dog Has a Dry Nose?